SHARE:

 • Opening an account requires basic documentation like your EIN, business license, and formation documents.
 Specific requirements depend on your business structure.

-• Modern financial technology platforms offer business checking with no monthly fees, high APY, and integrated tools.
+• Financial technology platforms offer business checking with no monthly fees, high APY, and integrated tools.

 A business checking account is a cash management and bookkeeping tool for your business finances, separate from your personal checking.
-Having a business checking account can also simplify operations with features such as business debit and credit cards, accounts payable tools, and accounting software integration.
+It works similarly to a personal DDA account, but with business-specific features designed to simplify operations, such as business debit and credit cards, accounts payable tools, and accounting software integration.

 Did you know?